 They also have MileSAAver awards that are available for 7,500 miles each way (plus taxes and fees).
 There aren’t any blackout dates, so the availability of these types of fares may be more difficult to book.

-Points for Free Flights with United Airlines
+Best Air Miles Credit Card for Free Flights with United Airlines

-Similar to American Airlines, United has their Saver Award, which can be used for flying anywhere on United, United Express, and MileagePlus airline partners.
+Similar to American Airlines, United has its Saver Award, which can be used for flying anywhere on United, United Express, and MileagePlus airline partners.
 One-way domestic flights cost anywhere from 10,000 to 50,000 points.

-Here’s a screen grab from United’s site, based on flights within the U.S. and Canada:
+Here’s a screengrab from United’s site, based on flights within the U.S. and Canada:

-Points for Free Flights with Southwest Airlines
+Best Credit Cards for Flights with Southwest Airlines

 Reward pricing on Southwest Airlines depends on destination, time, date of travel, and other factors.
 One of the easiest ways to earn rewards with Southwest is to take advantage of their bonus offers that come with their credit cards.